rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/User.md

   - The groups that the user belongs to.
 - totpStatus: TotpStatus
   - The TOTP status of user.
+- passkeyMetadata: PasskeyMetadata
+  - The passkey metadata of the user.
 - lockoutState: LockoutState
   - The user account lockout information.
 - isHidden: System.Boolean